APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization: APAO: Adaptive Prefix-Aware Optimization

 \subsubsection{\textbf{Time Complexity.}}

-Regarding the training time complexity, it is straightforward to see that the point-wise variant of our method shares the same per-batch complexity as CE loss, both being $O\left(B\cdot T\cdot \left(d^2+ \left| V\right| \cdot d\right)\right)$, where $B$ denotes the batch size, $V$ denotes the token vocabulary, $T$ is the max sequence length, and $d$ is the hidden size.
+Regarding the training time complexity, it is straightforward to see that the pointwise variant of our method shares the same per-batch complexity as CE loss, both being $O\left(B\cdot T\cdot \left(d^2+ \left| V\right| \cdot d\right)\right)$, where $B$ denotes the batch size, $V$ denotes the token vocabulary, $T$ is the max sequence length, and $d$ is the hidden size.
 This is because the prefix-level losses introduced by our method can be computed directly based on the token-level logits, without requiring any additional forward passes.
-For the pair-wise version with $N$ negatives, the per-batch training complexity is $O\left(B\cdot \left(N+1\right) T\cdot \left(d^2+ \left| V\right| \cdot d\right)\right)$, which is also consistent with other preference-alignment methods such as S-DPO~\cite{chen2024SDPO}.
-Besides, we also empirically compared the running time of the methods and found that our approach achieves comparable efficiency to the corresponding baselines, shown in~\autoref{sec: efficiency}.
+For the pairwise version with $N$ negatives, the per-batch training complexity is $O\left(B\cdot \left(N+1\right) T\cdot \left(d^2+ \left| V\right| \cdot d\right)\right)$, which is also consistent with other preference-alignment methods such as S-DPO~\cite{chen2024SDPO}.
+In addition, we empirically compare the running time of the methods and found that our approach achieves comparable efficiency to the corresponding baselines, shown in~\autoref{sec: efficiency}.